Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

 \textbf{Number of positive coefficients in the LP solution.} \filp initially computes the LP solution $x^*$ (line~1-2).
 For $x^*$, the theory of the simplex method~\cite{basic_simplex} asserts that the number of \textit{basic} variables that can take fractional values is at most the number of constraints $m$.
 Assuming that the upper bound of each variable is 1, the number of \textit{non-basic} variables, which can either be 0 or 1, is therefore $n-m$, where $n$ is the number of variables.
 Letting $E=\sum_{i=1}^n x^*_i$ (line 3) be the sum of all decision variables of $x^*$, i.e. the L1 norm of $x^*$, we see that the number of variables that are 0 is at least $\lfloor n-m-E \rfloor$.
 Note that most of the decision variables are 0 in $x^*$ since $n \gg m+E$ and only a few variables are positive, i.e., at most $\lceil m+E \rceil$ of them.
 We can now use $x^*$ to construct a reduced-size sub-ILP from the positive variables.
 Let \defbox{$q$} be the size of this sub-ILP.

-\textbf{Configuring $\boldsymbol{q}$.} If $q \approx E$, i.e. we pruned out all zero decision variables, we may end up with false infeasibilty (the sub-ILP is infeasible but the ILP itself is feasible).
-If $q$ is too large, then we may incur unnecessary and significant computational costs.
+\textbf{Configuring $\boldsymbol{q}$.} \rc{If $q \approx E$, i.e. we have pruned out all zero-valued decision variables, we may end up with false infeasibility (the sub-ILP is infeasible but the ILP itself is feasible) or sub-optimality.} If $q$ is too large, then we may incur unnecessary and significant computational costs.
 The right value of $q$ should be small enough to allow the sub-ILP to be solved within interactive performance by an off-the-shelf black-box ILP solver, (i.e. sub-second time), yet large enough to comfortably contain the typical solution sizes for package queries.
-E.g., package queries in our benchmark (Section \ref{sec:Esetup}) typically have solutions with 10 to 1000 tuples ($E \approx [10-1000]$), and setting $q=5000$ achieves the right balance of interactive performance and feasibility.
+E.g., package queries in our benchmark (Section \ref{sec:Esetup}) typically have solutions with 10 to 1000 tuples ($E \approx [10-1000]$), and setting \common{$q=500$} achieves the right balance of interactive performance and feasibility. \rb{See \cite[Mini-Experiment~7]{pq} for the impact of $q$ on the performance of \filp.}

 \textbf{Sub-ILP.} From $x^*$ and $q$, \filp constructs an auxiliary LP $P'$ such that its solution has approximately $q$ positive variables (lines~4-5).
 We observe that the sum of all decision variables of $x^*$ is $E$ when the upper bound of each variable is 1.
 Hence, by limiting the upper bound of each variable to $E/q$, we hope to have at least $q$ positive variables.
 This simple modification effectively forces the LP solver to distribute its choices evenly across the tuples to produce $q$ positive decision variables in $y^*$. \filp now formulates and solves the sub-ILP using tuples with positive coefficients in both the initial and the auxiliary LP solutions, $x^*$ and $y^*$ (lines 6-8).